trallard/Shef_CodeFirst_Python/set-up-windows-users.md

 Download  [get-pip.py](https://bootstrap.pypa.io/get-pip.py), being careful to save it as a .py file rather than .txt.
 Then, run it from the command prompt:

-python get-pip.py
+`python get-pip.py`

 You possibly need an administrator command prompt to do this.
-Follow  [_Start a Command Prompt as an Administrator_](http://technet.microsoft.com/en-us/library/cc947813(v=ws.10).aspx) (Microsoft TechNet).
+Follow  [Start a Command Prompt as an Administrator](http://technet.microsoft.com/en-us/library/cc947813(v=ws.10).aspx).

 ## Install a text editor